 - Integrates easily with CRM software like Eloqua and Salesforce

-Adobe Connect comes with a hefty price, one of the highest for webinar platforms.
+Adobe Connect comes with a moderate price tag.
 For 100 seats, it is $130 per month, $470 per month for 500 seats, and $580 per month for 1,000 seats.
 Each plan allows you to host unlimited events.
 Moreover, you get a 30-day free trial to test out the product.

 - There have been some rare instances of display video and audio compatibility issue in mobile devices